danielhuesken/minimeta-widget/readme.txt

 Requires at least: 2.2
 Tested up to: 2.2.2

-Mini Verson of the WP Meta Widget with differnt logon types
+Mini Verson of the WP Meta Widget with differnt logon types and some additional admin links

 == Description ==